Kasai Rinkai Park 葛西臨海公園

 Festivals and events

 Look out for special events in the park throughout the year.
-Annual events include a spring birdwatching festival (to see sandpipers and plover), the wild bird photography exhibition, a poppy-picking festival, New Year's Eve late night Ferris wheel rides, the summer Tanabata wish festival, the Narcissus festival, and a sake drinking festival.
+Annual events include a spring birdwatching festival (to see sandpipers and plover), the wild bird photography exhibition, a summer Tanabata wish festival, a Narcissus festival and much more.

 * The information on this page may be subject to change due to COVID-19.